ineslierez-ur/DSCC265-465_Project/README.md

 The above analysis repeated on the data that includes location features.
 The input file is 'X_same_with_location.csv' and the output file is **'X_same_with_location.csv'**.
 The output file becomes the input for all the following models.

+### Prediction_Part1_ElasticNet_same_withlocation.ipynb

+The above analysis repeated for the data set that also contains location related features.
+The best fit returned is stored in **'y_pred_same_withpcs_withlocation_ElasticNet.csv'**.

 ## c) For raw data:

+Here, we start from the raw data on Kaggle and assume that no explanatory analysis was performed.
+We build prediction models without focusing on their interpretability.

 ### Prediction_Part1_data_preparation_pre_analysis.ipynb